top of page

 To watch The Earthing Movie click here

-I have noticed how much better, balanced & energized I feel in nature.
-Especially during my long trip on the Canaries, where I was mostly barefoot and in everyday contact with the ground (and other natural elements like sand, water, sun, rocks, trees) my body was overall cleaner & lighter and my skin looked healthier.
-There is definitely something positive going on at a cellular level when the human body is in contact with nature.
-I never would have thought that the feet could play such a big part in healing and in general well being.
-The more I read about Earthing and tested my body the more I understood its "magic".
+I’ve noticed how much better, more balanced, and energized I feel when I’m in nature.
+This was especially evident during my long trip to the Canary Islands, where I spent most of my time barefoot and in constant contact with natural elements like sand, water, sun, rocks, and trees.
+My body felt cleaner and lighter overall, and my skin appeared noticeably healthier.
+There’s undoubtedly something beneficial happening at a cellular level when the human body connects with nature.
+I never would have imagined that the feet could play such a significant role in healing and overall well-being.
+The more I read about Earthing and experimented with my own body, the more I came to understand and appreciate its “magic.”

 "I think this is why it is so difficult to keep shoes on kids.
 They innately know they shouldn't be wearing them."
 Lara Jones

-Sadly the forest was not well respected by people and many took advantage by leaving their trash behind.
-It really bothered my eyes.
-First, I went to pick up the smaller pieces of trash: soda/ beer cans, plastic wraps, packages of chocolate and candies, glass bottles, and then I returned with bigger bags when I saw pieces of damaged electronics and plastic containers.
-During my trash-picking trips, I found many bigger-sized glass and plastic pieces, and other unidentified heavy objects that I was not able to dig out or carry with bare hands.
-I wish I had a car!
-Or better yet, a truck!
-I could have easily filled up a truck or two from the waste I saw in the area.
-I wanted to give back to the forest for making me feel so good but ended up feeling bad that I couldn't remove everything.
-How come the people, who live here, don't do anything about it?
+Sadly, the forest was not well respected by people, with many leaving their trash behind.
+It really hurt to see such neglect.
+At first, I started picking up smaller pieces of trash—soda and beer cans, plastic wrappers, chocolate and candy packaging, glass bottles.
+Later, I returned with larger bags to collect bigger items like damaged electronics and plastic containers.
+During my clean-up trips, I came across countless large glass and plastic fragments, as well as heavy, unidentified objects that I couldn’t dig out or carry with my bare hands.
+I wished I had a car—or better yet, a truck!
+I could have easily filled one or two trucks with the waste I found in the area.
+While I wanted to give back to the forest for the peace and joy it brought me, I ended up feeling disheartened that I couldn’t remove everything.
+How is it that the people who live here don’t do anything about this?

 Green is the colour of balance, harmony, and growth.